cucumber/screenplay.js/README.md

 that make HTTP requests or interact with a DOM - without changing any code.

-If you look at the [shouty example included in this repo](./features), you will see that we organized our interactions/questions based on a tree structure:
+If you look at the [shouty example included in this repo](./features), you will see that we organized our interactions/questions in two directories:

 ```
 features